 The wine vats

 Tines first appeared in Pla de Bages in the sixteenth century.
 These had glazed ceramic linings, with stone roofs covered in earth.
-At the top were wooden planks, where the grapes were received and foot-pressed.
+At the top were wooden planks, and this is where the grapes were received and then foot-pressed.
 The juice, plus stalks and crushed grape skins, would fall to the bottom.
-After natural fermentation, (with no means of temperature control), the wine drained off through the boixa, a stone with a plugged hole.
+After natural fermentation (with no means of temperature control), the wine drained off through the boixa, a stone with a plugged hole.
 The boixa was inside a small locked hut, designed to prevent a whole year’s work from being stolen.

 In the remoter parts of the Bages region, transporting grapes to the farmhouse was hindered by the considerable distance and rugged terrain.
 Consequently, these vats were built in the remote vineyards rather than centrally at the farmhouse.
 They were usually on a hillslope, where it was easy to deposit the grapes at the top and drain the wine from the bottom.
 Think that gravity-fed wineries are something modern?
 Think again!

 By fermenting in the vineyard, only the finished wine needed to be transported by wineskins on mules, which was more efficient and cheaper.
 It’s unlikely that the tines vinified red and white grapes separately, let alone different varieties.
-Some examples possess more than one vat, (there are examples with, two, four, and eleven).
+Some examples possess more than one vat (with, two, four, and eleven).
 It’s thought they were built collectively by peasant farmers sharing the work between them.

 Rediscovery of heritage

 It seems incredible that many Tines have only recently been rediscovered, catalogued, and protected.
-There are one hundred and eighty of them in the region.
-They are unique in the world, and so represent an incredible cultural heritage.
+Yet, there are one hundred and eighty of them in the region.
+They are unique in the world and so represent an incredible cultural heritage.
 I’ve heard there are plans to re-employ a Tine or two for experimental winemaking, and I’d love to taste the result!

 In my opinion, the Tines of Pla de Bages are as crucial for Catalunyan wine heritage as the Amphorae are for the wines of Georgia.